madhusudhan-RSA/LOCAL-WEATHER-STATION/README.md

-# Arduino Weather Station
+# Local Weather Station

-This is a simple **Arduino-based Weather Station** that monitors and displays environmental conditions such as temperature, humidity, and atmospheric pressure.
+This is a **Local Weather Station** that monitors and displays environmental conditions such as temperature, humidity, and atmospheric pressure.
 The data is displayed on a 16x2 I2C LCD, and it can also be monitored via Bluetooth.

 ## Features